smyleeface/January2019-Fotostatur/README.md

 <details>
 <summary>Detect Text</summary>

-In `Fotostatur.ImageAnalyzer/Functions.cs` edit the `DetectText` and `ScoreText` methods.
+In `Fotostatur/ImageAnalyzer/Functions.cs` edit the `DetectText` and `ScoreText` methods.

 [DetectTextAsync Method](https://docs.aws.amazon.com/sdkfornet/v3/apidocs/items/Rekognition/MRekognitionDetectTextAsyncDetectTextRequestCancellationToken.html)

 1) Detect any text from the image uploaded.
 1) Score the results from detect text using the `AddTotals` helper function to keep a running total.

-Test your code by using the CLI commands above to deploy, upload and remove images from S3.
+_Test your code by using the CLI commands above to deploy, upload and remove images from S3._

-Use CloudWatch to see the final score change based on criteria added.
+_Use CloudWatch to see the final score change based on criteria added._

 </details>